olliw42/mLRS/docs/FRSKY_R9.md

 ExpressLRS has figured out a convenient and easy way, which is unfortunately not available for mLRS (someone needs to figure it out).
 For flashing mLRS only the grass-route DIY procedure using a ST-Link programmer is currently possible.

 Note: Fashing mLRS with the ST-Link is a non-reversible operation, i.e., it is not possible to revert back to the original Frsky firmware.
+You can still switch to ExpressLRS.

 Comment: mLRS also supports the R9MM receiver.
 However, flashing the R9MM with ST-Link is extremely tedious and really requires top soldering skills, as one needs to connect to four tiny solder pads.
 You really should consider using the R9MX receiver instead.